Terrifying Illinois Mansion Is So Haunted it Sat Vacant for Nearly 50 Years

-What I found was the story about the infamous Schweppe Mansion located just outside of Chicago in Lake Forest, Illinois, and now I'm stuck in the weird place of wanting this beautiful home and being terrified of it.
+I recently went on the hunt for some of the most haunted homes in Illinois when I came across the story about the infamous Schweppe Mansion located just outside of Chicago in Lake Forest, Illinois.
+Now I have to admit I'm stuck in the weird place of wanting this beautiful home and being terrified of it.

 The Sordid Story Behind the Schweppe Mansion in Illinois